Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

-In order to define the Fukaya category we typically equip Lagrangian submanifolds with some extra structure, implicitly depending on the ground field $\K$ and the grading structure we wish to define our category.
-To this end, we say an {\em admissible Lagrangian brane} consists of a properly embedded admissible Lagrangian submanifold $L \subset M$ which is equipped with the following extra two pieces of data (which are only required if one wants to work with $\mathrm{char\ }\K \neq 2$ or with $\Z$ gradings respectively, the latter of which is not relevant to monotone case):
+Fix first an underlying ground field $\K$ and grading structure ($\Z$ or $\Z/2$ here but see Remark \ref{othergradings}) we wish to use when defining the category.
+If $2c_1(M) = 0$ and we wish to define a $\Z$-graded category, we begin by equipping $M$ with a {\em grading structure}, which is a trivialization of the square of the canonical bundle $(\Lambda_{\C}^n T^*M)^{\otimes 2}$.
+Next one equips the Lagrangian submanifolds under consideration with some extra structure depending on the ground field $\K$ and the grading structure.
+Concretely, we say an {\em admissible Lagrangian brane} consists of a properly embedded admissible Lagrangian submanifold $L \subset M$ which is equipped with the following extra two optional pieces of data (which are only required if one wants to work with $\mathrm{char\ }\K \neq 2$ or with $\Z$ gradings respectively, the latter in particular is always excluded in the monotone case):

-(these choices of extra data require $L$ to be Spin and satisfy $2c_1(M,L) = 0$, where $c_1(M,L) \in H^2(M,L)$ is the relative first Chern class respectively). \begin{rem} There are other possible grading structures on $M$ and $L$ one can use to equip the Fukaya category suitable gradings (under geometric hypotheses), for instance $\Z/2k$ gradings, homology class gradings or hybrids thereof (c.f., \cite{Seidel:2000uq, Sheridan:2015aa}).
-We suppress discussion of these, but --- seeing as such matters are largely orthogonal to our arguments --- we note that our results apply in such contexts as well. \end{rem} Henceforth, all Lagrangians are admissible Lagrangian branes.
-Denote by $\ob \f$ a finite collection of Lagrangians.
-Choose a (potentially time-dependent) Hamiltonian $H_t: M \to \R$ satisfying, if $M$ is Liouville, the following {\em quadratic at $\infty$} condition:

-We further assume (for any admissible $M$) that $H$ satisfies the following non-degeneracy condition. \begin{assumption} All time-1 chords of $X_{H_t}$ between any pair of Lagrangians in $\ob \f$ are non-degenerate. \end{assumption} \begin{rem} It is straightforward to adapt all of our constructions to larger collections of Lagrangians, by for instance, choosing a different Hamiltonian $H_{L_0, L_1}$ for each pair of Lagrangians $L_0, L_1$, and by choosing Floer perturbation data depending on corresponding sequences of objects, see e.g., \cite{Seidel:2008zr}*{\S 9j}.
+(these choices of extra data require $L$ to be Spin and satisfy $2c_1(M,L) = 0$, where $c_1(M,L) \in H^2(M,L)$ is the relative first Chern class respectively). \begin{rem} There are other possible grading structures on $M$ and $L$ one can use to equip the Fukaya category with suitable gradings (under geometric hypotheses), for instance $\Z/2k$ gradings, homology class gradings or hybrids thereof (c.f., \cite{Seidel:2000uq, Sheridan:2015aa}).
+We suppress discussion of these, but --- seeing as such matters are largely orthogonal to our arguments --- note that our results apply in such contexts as well. \end{rem} Henceforth, by abuse of notation all Lagrangians are implicitly admissible Lagrangian branes.
+Denote by $\ob \f$ a finite collection of such (admissible) Lagrangian( brane)s.
+Choose a (potentially time-dependent) Hamiltonian $H = H_t: M \to \R$ satisfying the following genericity condition: \begin{assumption} All time-1 chords of $X_{H_t}$ between any pair of Lagrangians in $\ob \f$ are non-degenerate. \end{assumption} \begin{rem} It is straightforward to adapt all of our constructions to larger collections of Lagrangians, by for instance, choosing a different Hamiltonian $H_{L_0, L_1}$ for each pair of Lagrangians $L_0, L_1$ (as well as a different $H$ for closed orbits), and by choosing Floer perturbation data depending on corresponding sequences of objects, see e.g., \cite{Seidel:2008zr}*{\S 9j}.
 We have opted for using a single $H_t$ simply to keep the notation simpler. \end{rem}